xeruf/nodal/plans.md

 Reports & parameter configurations should support some kind of inheritance, i.e. allowing to create a new property/report that initially uses all values from its ancestor.

-Automatically generates short ids for new tasks based on description - first initials, then following letters in case of collisions (e.g. "al" for "Arch Linux setup"), length may depend on whether there is a parent (root tasks get single letter if possible) unless an id is explicitly set.
+Automatically generates short user-ids for new tasks based on description - first initials, then following letters in case of collisions (e.g. "al" for "Arch Linux setup"), length may depend on whether there is a parent (root tasks get single letter if possible) unless a user-id is explicitly set.

 ### Commands